jengalas/bwaf-bbw/about/boardandstaff.md

         image: >-
           https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1643050566/Ebbie_Headshot_ytuxeq.jpg
         description: >-
-          Ebbie Wisecarver is senior vice president, head of global design, at WeWork.
+          Ebbie Wisecarver is Chief Design Officer at WeWork.
 Since joining the company in 2015, she has held multiple positions, including architect and development project manager for Australia, design director of Asia, Australia and India, and head of project delivery for WeWork Japan.
 Previously, Wisecarver held positions at prestigious design firms Diller, Scofidio + Renfro New York and Steven Holl Architects.
           She holds a Master of Architecture from the University of Pennsylvania and has participated in numerous traveling exhibitions and fellowships, including a competitive summer internship at Takenaka Corporation in Osaka, Japan.
 A strong advocate for gender equality, Wisecarver currently serves as the executive sponsor of the company's employee resource group, Women of WeWork.

       - title: Jennifer Stone, AIA
         title_role: Trustee